-Malia Obama Caught Twerking & Partying Underage At Boozy Bar On Video
+Malia Obama Parties At Popular D.C.
+Club [Video]

 It looks like Malia Obama is ready to shed her innocent President’s daughter image.
-As Barack Obama prepares to leave the White House in a few days, Malia was caught on video partying it up in a boozy bar in Washington D.C.
+As Barack Obama prepares to leave the White House in a few days, Malia was caught on video partying at a popular club in Washington D.C.

-An explosive recording of President Barack Obama’s underage daughter Malia was released featuring the 18-year-old twerking and partying it up at Ultrabar in Washington DC on January 13.
+A recording of President Barack Obama’s underage daughter Malia was released featuring the 18-year-old partying at Ultrabar in Washington DC on January 13.

 Radar Online released the videotape of Malia Obama, and although she was not seen drinking, she certainly looked like she was having a good time.

-Eyewitnesses said that Obama was “dancing scandalously and twerking,”
+According to Radar Online, some eyewitnesses said that Obama was “dancing scandalously and twerking,”

 “She was with a bunch of young, tough body guards but they looked too young to be Secret Service.
 A guy came up to her and tried to flirt but she didn’t give him the time of day.
 She looked like she was having a great time.”